AK1148/gwaves-lab/README.md

 THIS IS WHY FIG1, FIG2, FIG3 aren't useful. they only range minutely from 0-100 of some dimensionless time. this issue was fixed in FIG4

+*CURRENT ISSUE:* For the adaptive runge-kutta implementation, I get a warning saying that dopri5 step size is too small.
+I've tried a lot of values and it doesn't seem to generate a good graph.
+Any tips are welcome

 important note 3: if running the code results in two weird-looking lines or empty space, make sure to increase the range. if you don't convert time, this will be 1e6 or 5e5 (otherwise 3-5s).
 Once you do this, you should see something like fig4).

 Playing around with the parameters (e.g. 10 solar mass, initial speed etc) can be really informative. *part2 is the main file*